How We Serve

 The church also has always been deeply committed to disaster relief and advocacy efforts.
 It is part of our Wesleyan DNA.
 All of these efforts to serve God also serve our neighbors and fulfill our mission to make disciples of Jesus Christ for the transformation of the world.

-Explore this section of the site to read stories of church members in action; find resources and ways you can get involved and serve; and learn tips from other vital congregations.
+Explore this section of the site to read stories of church members in action, find resources and ways you can get involved and serve, and learn tips from other vital congregations.

-Ministering With the Poor
+Four Areas of Focus: Ministering With the Poor

-Improving Global Health
+Four Areas of Focus: Improving Global Health

-The church must recruit young people for ministry and provide them with the skills necessary to be effective leaders.
+The church must recruit young people for ministry and provide them with the skills to be effective leaders.
 More

-Growing Vital Churches
+Four Areas of Focus: Growing Vital Churches

-If we are to remain faithful to our commitment to transform the world, we will reach out with genuine hospitality to people wherever they are.
+In our commitment to transform the world, we will reach out with genuine hospitality to people wherever they are.
 More

 Responding to Disaster